Lumae Privacy Policy

 While we strive to use commercially acceptable means to protect your personal information, it is important to understand that no method of transmission over the Internet or method of electronic storage is 100% secure.
 Therefore, we cannot guarantee its absolute security.
 We aim to provide a level of detail in this policy that demonstrates our commitment to robust security practices without revealing specifics that could compromise those measures.2

-VIII.
+IX.
 Data Retention

 Lumae retains personal information for as long as necessary to (i) fulfil the purposes described in this Privacy Policy, (ii) comply with legal obligations, (iii) resolve disputes, and (iv) enforce our agreements.
 Retention periods are reassessed periodically, and users may request deletion of their data at any time, subject to legal or contractual exceptions.3